ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-intro.md

 The VMware HCX service takes this hybridity to the next step, blending instances of vCenter Server with existing on-premises virtualized datacenters.
 It enables the creation of seamless network extensions and bidirectional migration of workloads.

-The VMware HCX components, which are deployed as virtual machines (VMs) in the {{site.data.keyword.cloud_notm}} VMware target site, enable the establishment of a connection with the VMware HCX components installed in the peer on-premises source site.
+The VMware HCX components are deployed as virtual machines (VMs) in the {{site.data.keyword.cloud_notm}} VMware target site.
+They allow a connection with the VMware HCX components that are installed in the peer on-premises source site.

 ![VMware vCenter Server – Hybrid Cloud services](../../images/ibmcloud-hcx-overview.svg "VMware vCenter Server – HCX overview"){: caption="Figure 1.
 VMware vCenter Server - HCX overview" caption-side="bottom"}